blackberry/BES10-WebWorks/ldap-search/README.md

 Run NodeJS server

-1. code to the directory where the index.js file is listed
+1. Open a command line/terminal and navigate to the directory where the index.js file is listed

-2. enter [node index.js] to start the server
+2. Enter [node index.js] to start the server

-3. Check if the server is live by going to [http://localhost:<yourport>/?<seaarch parameter>] (yourport, e.g. 8888, search parameter, e.g. Dennis)
+3. Check if the server is live by going to [http://localhost:<yourport>/?<search parameter>] (yourport, e.g. 8888, search parameter, e.g. Dennis)

 ## Build the Cordova project.